How to use Chromecast on PC and laptop

-Step 3You can cast from another tab at any time by clicking the Cast extension and selecting “Cast this tab”, and finish by selecting “Stop casting”.
+Step 3You can cast from another tab at any time by clicking the Cast extension and selecting Cast this tab, and finish by selecting Stop casting.

 Step 4It is even possible to stream a video file stored on your PC or laptop, simply by dragging the file onto a Chrome tab and clicking the full-screen button on the video player to fill the screen of your TV.

 As soon as you’ve completed these steps, mirroring begins.
 This means that there isn’t anything left to do, your content should display automatically.

 What to do if Your Computer Won’t Connect

 If your Chromecast isn’t showing on your computer it’s likely because your internet connection on either one of the devices is the culprit.

 Simply use the Google Home App and your computer’s network icon to ensure both are connected to the exact same wifi connection.
 This usually fixes any issues from the device not showing to a pairing failed type of error.